erusseil/PISN-classification/README.md

  mini : minimum number of points in a passband (only the one chose in 'band') to be consider exploitable

- totrain : are you creating a training data sample ? (include or not the target column)

  norm : normalise the 'mjd' column by translating it to zero ?

 ## Parametrise dataset